Pistol Bags

 $299.95$119.45

-It would appear the cheaper of the two lights is clearly edging out the Surefire on most categories.
+The cheaper of the two lights is edging out the Surefire on most categories.

 Streamlight vs Surefire Winner

-Choosing a clear “winner” is difficult and it wouldn’t seem that way up to this point because the Streamlight ProTac HL-X clearly wins more of the stat categories than the Surefire M600 Ultra does.
+Choosing a clear “winner” is difficult and it wouldn’t seem that way up to this point because the Streamlight ProTac HL-X wins more of the stat categories than the Surefire M600 Ultra.

-But the one thing we really haven’t covered is durability.
+But the one thing we haven’t covered is durability.

 Durability and Application

-While it’s hard to say what’s more durable what is undisputed is the fact that the Surefire M600U has been battle-tested in some of the harshest environments known to man.
+While it’s hard to say what’s more durable, what is undisputed is that the Surefire M600U has been battle-tested in some of the harshest environments known to man.

-The Streamlight ProTac HL-X is a favorite among domestic law enforcement agencies and sees a fair amount of users worldwide.
+The Streamlight ProTac HL-X is a favorite among domestic law enforcement agencies and sees many users worldwide.

-But you do just want it to work and work correctly.
+But you want it to work and work correctly.

 That doesn’t mean the Streamlight won’t meet your needs but I think the Surefire M600U is a more tested and durable flashlight system.